 Not just the monsoon, an accurate weather forecast can also be crucial in saving lives.
 In 2020, the Indian Meteorological Department (IMD) won global accolades for accurately predicting the cyclone Amphan.

-Also Read Bill Heard Chevrolet Corporate office Headquarters
+Also Read KPMG Corporate office Headquarters

 However, India’s monsoon forecasting has very poor accuracy levels.
 Not only the IMD but the private players like SkyMet have also failed to forecast the Monsoon correctly.
 According to a 2019 Reserve Bank of India analysis, these agencies missed the forecast for five out of six years between 2013 and 2018.